 - POSITION NUMBER: 26130

-- Explore our comprehensive State Employee Benefits Overview to see what we offer
+- Visit our new State Employee Benefits Overview page!

-- Embrace a healthy work/life balance tailored to all employees
+- A healthy work/life balance to all employees

 - Be a vital part of a compassionate team supporting individuals with substance use and mental health challenges